Cyborg HR: Knowledge intelligence solutions to support behavioral integration of senior management teams in the oil sector

 Abstract:

-Purpose: This study investigates the impact of Knowledge Intelligence on the behavioral integration of senior management teams in the oil sector, with a focus on Misan Oil Company in Iraq.
-It explores the theoretical and practical dimensions of Knowledge Intelligence—including social capital and team creativity—and how they influence behavioral integration components such as information sharing, collaborative due diligence, and joint decision-making.
+Purpose: This study aims to examine the impact of Knowledge Intelligence (KI) on the behavioral integration of senior management teams within the oil sector, with a specific case study on the Misan Oil Company in Iraq.
+It explores how components of Knowledge Intelligence such as social capital and team creativity affect behavioral integration, including information sharing, collaborative decision-making, and diligence.

-Research methodology: A field survey was conducted involving 50 management team members from Misan Oil Company.
-Quantitative data were analyzed using SPSS and Smart PLS software to examine the relationships between Knowledge Intelligence and behavioral integration.
+Research methodology: A field survey was conducted involving 50 management team members from the Misan Oil Company.
+Quantitative data were analyzed using SPSS and Smart PLS software to examine the relationship between Knowledge Intelligence and behavioral integration.

-Results: The analysis revealed a statistically significant relationship between Knowledge Intelligence and behavioral integration (correlation coefficient = 0.307, p = 0.03).
-Among the dimensions, social capital had the highest interaction mean (M = 3.90), while innovation participation was the lowest (M = 2.98), indicating limited engagement.
-The findings suggest efforts are being made to improve creativity through innovative programs, but there remains a need for enhanced communication, strategic decision-making, and employee involvement in innovation.
+Results: The analysis showed a significant positive correlation between Knowledge Intelligence and behavioral integration (r = 0.307, p = 0.03).
+Among the dimensions, social capital recorded the highest mean (M = 3.90), while innovation participation scored the lowest (M = 2.98), indicating limited creativity engagement within teams.

 Downloads